" c a r n i v o r e " [noun]

 A domesticated carnivorous mammal.

-Raw feeding - otherwise known as Biologically Appropriate Raw Feeding - is an approach to animal nutrition that takes a holistic view to how and what their physiology suggests they should thrive on.
+Raw feeding is an approach to animal nutrition that takes a holistic view to how and what their physiology suggests they should thrive on.
 This means raw, natural ingredients with not a grain or pellet in sight.

 Unfortunately, the pet food industry has been heavily influenced by human food with processed foods, unnatural ingredients and potentially dangerous chemicals being common-place in commercial pet food products.The impact of this on our pet's health is devastating, with pet obesity and disease at record highs.

-Nutriment's premium, high quality raw food uses pure meat sources, nutricious vegetables and superfoods, making it a natural, complete and super healthy form of nutrition for dogs.
+Our premium, high quality raw food uses pure meat sources, nutritious vegetables and superfoods, making it a natural, complete and super healthy form of nutrition for dogs.

-Ourraw foods are digested more efficiently that commercially made foods like kibble.
-This means there is less waste.
+Our raw foods are digested more efficiently than commercially made foods like kibble.
+This means there is simply less waste

-The natural, raw ingedients that we use in our recipes are beneficial to your dog's coat and skin, giving it optimum shine, softness and health.
+The natural, raw ingredients that we use in our recipes are beneficial to your dog's coat and skin, giving it optimum shine, softness and health

 Prioritise your dog's health